Best Online Education Programs in North Dakota (2026)

 How does Education pay in North Dakota compare to other states?

-North Dakota offers competitive entry-level wages, though median salaries are currently 0.9% below the national trend.
+North Dakota offers competitive wages for education professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes North Dakota a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for education in North Dakota?